 Meet weekly, one-on-one, with an instructor to learn about college-level study skills to complement your academic goals.

-Our instructors will make recommendations so that you will:
+Our instructors will teach and make recommendations so that you will:

 Gain a greater awareness of college-level academics

 Be exposed to college-level study skills and time management to complement your academic goals

 Identify and apply 3-5 time management and study strategies that complement your academic goals

 Identify and utilize 3-5 campus resources that complement your academic goals

-Academic Organization: Explore how to organize your classes, course work, and deadlines.
+Academic Organization: Explore best practices on how to organize course work.

-Consolidation: Explore weekly techniques and strategies on how to consolidate your course materials, such as class notes, and text markings.
+Consolidation: Explore weekly techniques, such as text markings and strategies on how to consolidate your course materials, such as class notes.

 Effective Test Prep, Taking, and Analysis: Learn to utilize academic organization, time management, and the process of studying for effective test preparation and review.

-Note-taking: Explore this foundational part of the study process to help you create useful notes.
+Note-taking: Introduction to note-taking formats as a foundational part of the study process to create useful notes.

-Study Process: Give time and attention to your course work by learning how to review daily and weekly and for quizzes, exams, and projects.
+Study Process: Explore the concept of "giving time and attention" to course work through daily and weekly content review in preparation for quizzes, exams, and projects.

-Text Marking: Learn active reading and text marking strategies that include previewing before and after class.
+Text Marking: Introduction to active reading and text marking strategies that include previewing material before and after class.

 If you are interested in participating in Instructor-led Academic Coaching, you will need to complete both Step 1 and Step 2 of the enrollment process.
 By enrolling in this program, you are expected to:

-Be on time for each weekly meeting, and if need be, communicate and cancel the scheduled meeting in accordance to the RIT Attendance Policy
+Be on time and if need be, communicate and cancel the scheduled meeting in accordance to the RIT Attendance Policy

 Follow and implement recommended academic strategies outside of scheduled meetings